-7 Although this paper does not criticize neoclassical theory as such, it is worth noting that, contrary to what economists tell their first-year students, all-else-remaining-the-same market demand curves cannot be aggregated from individual demand curves.
+&lt;sup>6 Although this paper does not criticize neoclassical theory as such, it is worth noting that, contrary to what economists tell their first-year students, all-else-remaining-the-same market demand curves cannot be aggregated from individual demand curves.
 The reason is that a change in the price of the commodity - i.e., a movement along the individual demand curves - will alter the absolute and relative incomes of consumers.
 And since income and its distribution are two of those 'all other things' that supposedly remain the same, this movement on the demand curve will cause the curves themselves to shift, thus violating the assumption of comparative statics.
 For a clear explanation, see Keen (2011: Ch.
 3).

-8 Francis Edgeworth (1881).
+&lt;sup>7 Francis Edgeworth (1881).
 See also David Colander (2007).

-(NAPCS).
+The overall number of commodities can be guesstimated by using the North American Industrial Classification System (NAICS) and the North American Product Classification System (NAPCS).
 These systems use a 10-digit coding for commodity types that can be further extended to account for specific items.
-This coding can accommodate billions of different commodities, so its order of magnitude is equal to or greater than 10°.
+This coding can accommodate billions of different commodities, so its order of magnitude is equal to or greater than 10.
 Next, consider that these commodities are bought and sold in hundreds of thousands of different markets - from world and national markets, to regional markets, to city and special markets - and that each of these markets has its own curves.
-The total number of these markets might be in the order of 10° or more.
+The total number of these markets might be in the order of 10 or more.
 Finally, because tastes and conditions change continuously, each commodity in any given market will have as many demand and supply curves as the number of tastes-conditions sets.
-And if tastes and conditions change daily, over a period of a century we will need to estimate each curve tens of thousands of times - so the order of magnitude in this rubric is 104.
-Multiplying these three orders of magnitudes gives us 1018 actual demand and supply curves (of course, this calculation assumes that demand and supply are ontological entities to start with).
+And if tastes and conditions change daily, over a period of a century we will need to estimate each curve tens of thousands of times - so the order of magnitude in this rubric is 10.
+Multiplying these three orders of magnitudes gives us 10 actual demand and supply curves (of course, this calculation assumes that demand and supply are ontological entities to start with).